Director of the Legal Studies Program

 M.A.
 Binghamton University, State University of New York

 B.A.
 Binghamton University, State University of New York

 Dr. Jones currently serves as the Dean of Arts and Sciences.
 He is also Adjunct Professor of Political Science at The Maxwell School of Citizenship and Public Affairs at Syracuse University.
 Previously, he was Professor of Political Science and Associate Vice Provost for University Honors at Northern Illinois University (NIU).
 At NIU, he served as the Political Science Department’s director of undergraduate studies, assistant chair, and chair.

 Dr. Jones is a specialist in international relations and foreign policy analysis.
 His research and teaching specialties are U.S. foreign policy and national security policy, with an emphasis on the domestic determinants of such policies.
 He has a particular interest in the role of bureaucratic organizations and politics within the U.S. foreign policy process.
 His research has examined a range of subjects, including arms control, export control policy, leadership accountability, weapons procurement, intelligence, NATO enlargement, organizational change within the foreign policy bureaucracy, and the future of American foreign policy.

-Dr. Jones has been recognized for teaching excellence by student organizations, the American
+Dr. Jones has been recognized for teaching excellence by student organizations, professional associations, and university colleagues.

 Susan Behuniak - Emerita